Ambrose Dudley, 3rd Earl of Warwick: Serving Elizabeth I

 Warwick arrived at Le Havre in late October 1562.
-He was sceptical from the start as to the chances to hold Le Havre, writing: "I fear [you] are too much abused in the good opinion you have in the strength of this town".
-Elizabeth soon made it clear that she did not wish his army to engage in any active support for the Huguenot side, the purpose of the English contribution remaining somewhat obscure.
-In March 1563 the warring French agreed to a peace, while Elizabeth decided to hold on to Le Havre until Calais was returned to the English, as had been agreed with the Huguenot party.
+He was sceptical from the start as to the chances of holding the town, writing: "I fear [you] are too much abused in the good opinion you have in the strength of this town".
+Elizabeth soon made it clear that she did not wish the English army to engage in any active support for the Huguenot side, the purpose of the English contribution remaining somewhat obscure.
+In March 1563, the warring French agreed to a peace, while Elizabeth decided to hold on to Le Havre until Calais was returned to the English, as had been agreed with the Huguenot party.
 The reconciled French, however, turned jointly against the English garrison.
 Le Havre's fortifications would have needed major expansion and repair to withstand a prolonged siege.
-Still, Dudley tried his best until the town's walls were crumbling under French bombardment and the Queen permitted him to surrender honourably in July 1563 on account of the plague that was decimating his troops.
+Still, Dudley tried his best until the town's walls were crumbling under French bombardment.
+The Queen permitted him to surrender honourably in July 1563 on account of the plague that was decimating his troops.
 Ambrose Dudley himself had been shot in the leg when parleying with the French and returned to England seriously ill.
-He wrote to his brother that he was happy "rather to end my life upon the breach than in any sickness. ...
+He wrote to his brother that he was happy "rather to end my life upon the breach than in any sickness...
 Farewell my dear and loving brother, a thousand times."
 Robert Dudley went to welcome him at Portsmouth despite the plague and much to Elizabeth's annoyance.

-Politically the expedition had been a disaster, yet Warwick gained recognition for his leadership since morale had been high and the civilian population had been treated with unusual respect.
+Politically, the expedition had been a disaster, yet Warwick gained recognition for his leadership since morale had been high and the civilian population had been treated with unusual respect.
 The Earl's rewards were the Welsh lordship of Ruthin and the Order of the Garter, which was awarded to him while still in France in April 1563.
 His war injury—which never properly healed—made him ineligible for posts like Lord President of the Council of the North or Lord Deputy of Ireland when they were suggested for him in the future.
 Elizabeth Lady Tailboys had also died while her husband was in France, and on 11 November 1565 Ambrose Dudley married for the third time.
 His bride was the 16-year-old Anne Russell, daughter of Francis Russell, 2nd Earl of Bedford.
 Robert Dudley, meanwhile Earl of Leicester, had arranged the match.
 It was an extraordinary court event.
 In between tournaments and banquets, the bride was given away by the Earl of Leicester in the presence of the Queen; she later became one of Elizabeth's closest friends.